 The English program at ASU’s West campus offers a concentration in secondary education.
 Through rigorous examination into literature, composition, and linguistics, students will enhance their writing and communication skills in preparation to pass these skills to Arizona learners.

-This program provides rigorous content in literature, composition, linguistics and secondary teaching, extensively preparing students to meet the needs of all student populations, including attention to levels of student academic performance and cultural and linguistic diversity.
+The BA program in English with a concentration in secondary education provides rigorous content in literature, composition, linguistics and secondary teaching, extensively preparing students to meet the needs of all student populations, including attention to levels of student academic performance and cultural and linguistic diversity.

 The demand for teachers in Arizona is high.
 Students complete their teaching internship in school districts in the greater Phoenix area or for one of the 22 Native American nations in Arizona.